kiniry/Mobius/src/BmlLib/trunk/src/txt/readme.txt

 2. Testing.
-	After installing this library, set proper paths in test.Paths class (these paths are used for tests only), and run test.OldTests (it should not crash), and test.Testuj (it should not crash and it should display that all tests passes).
+	After installing this library, set proper paths in test.Paths class (these paths are used for tests only), and run test.ManualTests (it should not crash), and test.AutomatedTests (it should not crash and it should display that all tests passes).

 3. Using this library.
 	Create a annot.bcclass.BCClass (from JavaClass or from